GEA-STEPin/Anthony-Rajiv/0. Certifications/2. NDG LINUX Certificate/README.md

-#NDG LINUX Unhatched course Certificate issued by NDG
+# NDG LINUX Unhatched course Certificate issued by The NDG team